 If you notice that it’s getting really light at the top and you experience fewer vibrations internally, then you have found your falsetto.

-Head voice can be achieved when the following five areas have been exploited:
+Head voice can be achieved when the following five areas have been explored:

 What is resonance?
 Resonance is where you sing in a way where your voice doesn’t seem to come from your throat.
 This can be achieved when the singer seems like they have placed their voice around the eye area.